 Read moreGolden Bay is packed with some of the most breathtaking spots in Nelson Tasman, and the drive over Tākaka Hill is well worth it.
 Wander across farmland to wild Wharariki Beach, take a guided trip along Farewell Spit or visit the crystal-clear waters of Te Waikoropupū Springs.
 From Wainui Bay to Collingwood, you’ll find plenty of places to eat, stay and explore.
 And if you’ve got time, don’t miss the colourful village of Tākaka with its galleries, shops, markets and local studios.

-If you’re after a thrill, our region’s got you covered.
+Read moreIf you’re after a thrill, our region’s got you covered.
 Over at Cable Bay, you can tear up the tracks on a quad bike or take on the Skywire, one of the world’s longest ziplines.
 Keen to get even further off the beaten track?
 Join a canyoning trip deep in the Abel Tasman where you’ll slide, jump and climb your way through hidden waterfalls and native bush.
+For a serious adrenaline hit, skydive above Abel Tasman National Park, with epic views across golden beaches, turquoise bays and mountains as you freefall back to earth.
 Or take to the skies on a scenic helicopter tour across our three national parks.
 From above, the views stretch from marbled mountain peaks to golden coastline, and they’re something else.

-Our region is packed with scenic cycle trails and stunning hiking tracks, whether you're here for a gentle cruise or something a bit more rugged.
+Our region is packed with scenic bike trails and stunning hiking tracks, whether you're here for a gentle cruise or something a bit more rugged.
 Tasman's Great Taste Trail is perfect for a relaxed ride with plenty of food, art and coastal views along the way.
 If you’re after more of a challenge, head for the alpine climbs of The Coppermine.
 For walkers, the Abel Tasman Coastal Track offers a mix of beaches, native bush and easy access to cruises or kayaking.
 Or go all in on a multi-day mission along The Heaphy Track, with wild landscapes, rolling valleys and plenty of space to roam.
 Most trails can be done in sections, so you can make it a day trip or stretch it out.

-Calm bays, golden beaches, and crystal-clear water make our region a dream for getting out on the water.
+Read moreCalm bays, golden beaches, and crystal-clear water make our region a dream for getting out on the water.
 Whether you’re gliding on a paddleboard at Tāhunanui Beach, setting off from Kaiteriteri on a sailing trip, or easing into a morning kayak, you don’t need to go far to find your stride.
 You can stick close to shore, find your own quiet cove or join a guided tour if you feel like letting someone else lead the way.
 No rush, no crowds, just sunshine, sea and space to breathe.

-Wellness comes naturally in Nelson Tasman, where it’s easy to step away from the rush and reconnect with what matters.
+Read moreWellness comes naturally in our region, where it’s easy to step away from the rush and reconnect with what matters.
 Find your calm in the Abel Tasman National Park, where you can stay in beachfront lodges and soak up the stillness between swims.
-Treat yourself to a Kimi Ora staycation or spa session with forest views and fresh air all around.
-Or head inland for stargazing, forest bathing and hot outdoor tubs at a boutique retreat by the Maruia River.
+Treat yourself to a Kimi Ora staycation or unwind in one of our saunas surrounded by nature.
+Head inland for stargazing, forest bathing and hot outdoor tubs at a boutique retreat by the Maruia River.
 Some of our lodges even offer outdoor baths, where the night sky does all the talking.

-From glowworms and kiwi pukupuku calls at the Brook Sanctuary to weka and tūī along the Coast Track, our region is full of life.
-In Kahurangi National Park, keep an eye out for giant snails, takahē and other rare species tucked deep in the bush.
-Join a guided tour, spot seals sunbathing, and watch for dolphins, penguins or even a passing whale.
-Out here, the wildlife tends to show up when you least expect it.
+Read moreFrom glowworms and kiwi pukupuku calls, plus the odd spontaneous encounter, at the Brook Sanctuary to weka and tūī along the coast track, our region is full of life. our region is full of life.
+Meet the meerkats and cheeky kea at Natureland, or venture into Kahurangi National Park to look for giant snails, takahē and other rare species tucked deep in the bush.
+Join a boat cruise in Abel Tasman to spot seals sunbathing on the rocks, and keep watch for dolphins, penguins or even a passing whale.
+Around here, you never quite know what might turn up.